Aker Carbon Capture ASA: Notice of Extraordinary General Meeting

 News provided byAker Carbon Capture ASA

-FORNEBU, Norway, May 15, 2025 /PRNewswire/ -- Reference is made to the stock exchange announcement made by Aker Carbon Capture ASA (Aker Carbon Capture or ACC) on 9 May 2025 regarding the agreement to sell ACC's 20 percent ownership interest in SLB Capturi to Aker ASA (the Transaction) and a proposed dividend payment of NOK 2.86 per share to ACC's shareholders, in aggregate approx. NOK 1.7 billion.
-The Transaction closed on 14 May 2025, and payment of the purchase price will be made to coincide with the distribution of dividend as described below.

-The board of directors of Aker Carbon Capture hereby calls for an extraordinary general meeting to be held on 6 June 2025 at 14:00 (CEST) (the EGM) regarding the proposed dividend distribution, to be based on an audited interim balance sheet, as well as an amendment to ACC's objective as set out in its articles of association.
-Subject to the EGM's approval, the dividend payment is expected to be made on or about 20 June 2025.
+FORNEBU, Norway, Feb.
+13, 2025 /PRNewswire/ -- The board of directors of hereby calls for an extraordinary general meeting in Aker Carbon Capture ASA (the "Company"), on 7 March 2025 at 12:00 (CET) as a virtual meeting, regarding a proposed capital reduction and dividend distribution based on an audited interim balance sheet, also subject to approval by the general meeting.

-The EGM will be conducted as a virtual meeting only, accessible online via Lumi AGM.
+The meeting will be conducted as a virtual meeting only, accessible online via Lumi AGM.
 All shareholders will be able to participate in the meeting, vote and ask questions from smartphones, tablets or desktop devices.
-For further information regarding electronic participation, please refer to the guide attached to this notice.
+For further information regarding electronic participation, please refer to the guidelines attached to this notice.

-Shareholders that are eligible for attending and voting at the EGM are encouraged to register their attendance no later than 4 June 2025 at 14:00 (CEST).
-Shareholders owning shares through a custodian in the VPS are required to register via their custodian by this deadline.
+Although no pre-registration is needed for attending online, shareholders that are eligible for attending and voting at the annual general meeting are encouraged to register their attendance no later than 5 March 2025 at 23:59 (CET).
 Attendees must be logged in before the meeting starts to be able to vote.
-Deadline for registration of advance votes and proxies is 4 June 2025 at 14:00 (CEST).
+Deadline for registration of advance votes and proxies is 5 March 2025 at 23:59 (CET).

 Please find attached the following documents: